robinmdm/assignment-2/README.md

   - Idol’s way to success
   - Job market demand

     We are not choosing our study field based on our abilities or our capabilities most of the time.
-We can not analyze our abilities because there is no platform available there we can try ourselves.
+We often don't have a good central point in which we can easily find the most suitable options based on our own interests

     So, A student who is told to take Science never knows whether he would be good in Commerce or Arts or Humanities.
 In his long run, he may find that if he would just study those things he maybe in a better situation.

-    This is creating Inequality and Marginalization in our education system and ourselves for forever.

-- ### Problems of Inequality and Marginalization

-  - No specific future goal
-  - Confused with career selection
-  - Ends up with negativity & bad emotions
-  - Unproductive
-  - Lose confidence
-  - Low self-esteem
-  - Becomes burden to society and themselves
-  - Stops believing in themselves
+So it's important to deliver some kind of solution to easily find any course in any country in any unviversity, to help future students make a decision on what they really desire rather than trying to find something that fits the bill.

 - ### What if

-  - Students or individuals know all the sections, sub-sections of study
+  - Students or individuals know all the courses offered in whatever location is available to them
-  - Anyone can analyze their abilities
+  - Anyone can explore all the options and possiblities
-  - Generation based career problems will be no more
   - Students and parents may know the better institution for the preferred subject all over their country and the world
-  - Before applying to university no more hesitation
+  - Before applying to university and being under time pressure the student will save time locating the necesarry programs and put more time into thinking what is the best choice
-  - Full idea to the job market, salary, future aspects
   - Students have a mindset what they are going to learn and accomplish

 - ### Solution

   - An app/website that will be accessible for all over the world
-  - Students & Guardians can overview study fields very easily
+  - Students can overview study fields very easily
+  - Guardians can offer support to students asking questions about specific courses or fields
   - Necessary information will be placed in a systematic way altogether
-  - Help anyone to analyze their skills
   - A platform from where they can connect with universities locally & globally
-  - Job market with reputable companies will also be there
-  - Companies those want to take students for intern or hire, the option will be available
   - A sample paper for all the documents needed for getting admitted to all the universities will be provided there
   - Students opinion will get priority to select the university ranking
   - The future WORK DEMAND will be shown very promptly